rydmike/rydmike.github.io/blog_flutter_linting.md

 default constructor, with their documentation comments.
 I find this useful for more complex packages that may have constructors with a lot of named parameters.

-If the `sort_constructors_first` rule is enabled, I am forced to scroll down to find the properties far below after other named constructors and factories.
-This is just another minor example of personal style preference.
+If the `sort_constructors_first` rule is enabled, I am forced to use an order where I have to scroll far down to find the properties much further below, after all the named constructors and factories.
+I find this very inconvenient.
+This is another minor example of personal style preference.
 There are many lint rules that are style and code consistency related.
 Get to know them and find your own personal preferences.

 When you disable a lint rule, try to write a short note to your future self why you disabled it.
 This is what I wrote down concerning why I turned off the `sort_constructors_first` rule.